Reconfigurable-Computing-CalPoly-Pomona/Motion-Controller/README.md

-**Motion-Controller**
+**Overview**

 This work has been done as a collaboration between California State Polytechnic University Pomona and Xilinx on developing a reconfigurable motion controller on the PYNQ-Z1 FPGA kit.
-The proposed architecture depends on using S-Curve for controlling the motion on the rail with another set up for proof of concept.
+The goal of the project is to create a universal motion controller compatible with any motion-controlled system or device, tackling the issues found in industrial and open-source motion controllers while also being relatively inexpensive and easy to expand for the creator community.
+The proposed architecture depends on using an S-Curve algorithm for controlling the motion on the rail with another set up for proof of concept.

 **Team Members:**